ksanch20/cs4300/homework2/movie_theater_booking/README.md

 ## AI Usage
 Used chatGPT to:
--Generate basic HTML templates
+- Generate basic HTML templates
--Help set up user profiles
+- Help set up user profiles
--Provide guidance on Django setup and configurations -Suggest README structure and content
+-P rovide guidance on Django setup and configurations
+- Suggest README structure and content

 All AI-generated content was reviewed, modified, and integrated by developer to ensure correctness and project-specific relevance.